Voltra/dotfiles/README.md

 source ~/.bashrc && ~/.bash/installers/essentials.sh
 ```

-Note that the `essentials` installer script must be run once, as it requires `sudo` to complete its tasks.
+Note that the `essentials` installer script must be ran once, as it requires `sudo` to complete its tasks.